tidle/PyLoopover/README.md

 - **Moves per Second** -- This shows the average time between moves.
 If you haven't started a game yet, it will read -mps.
 It is purple
 #### History and Help Area
 This is an area to the right of the board.
-It shows all of the keys, and what they do, as well as showing all of your recent times.
+It shows all of the keys, and what they do, as well as showing all of your recent solves' times and move count.
-These times are shown with the most recent at the top.
+The solves are shown with the most recent at the top.
+The times that are teal are your solves with the lowest move count in this session.
+The times that are green are your solves with the fastest time in this session.
+The times that are orange are factored into your ao5
 ## Running
 ### Linux
 1. Make sure you have python **3** installed